jakobharder/anno-mod-loader/docs/options.md

 # Options in Anno 117

-Options are comparable to iModYourAnno Tweaks.
+!!! note "Options are comparable to [iModYourAnno Tweaks](https://github.com/anno-mods/iModYourAnno/wiki/Setting-up-your-Mod-for-tweaking) in Anno 1800."

-Options can be defined in an external `options.jsonc` file.
+Options are values defined in a single file in the user documents.
 These options are accessible as `$mod-id.option-name` in XPath.

+Options allow a mod to be configured without changing any data in the mod folder making it more robust against updates.

 ## Options file